 Make a mantra.
 I need something to hold on to—literally—during those awkward moments when an ask hangs in the air.
 So I bought a silver ring that I spin while silently repeating, “Choose discomfort over resentment.”
 My mantra reminds me that I’m making a choice that’s critical for my well-being—even if it’s not easy.

 Rehearse.
 I’ll often say, to no one in particular, “I can’t take that on” or “My plate is full.”
-Like many worthwhile endeavors, boundary setting is a practice.
+Like many worthwhile endeavours, boundary setting is a practice.

 I love these mantras and have over the years, integrated them into my daily life..
-It’s not easy, it takes practice, but remember every time you say “yes’ to someone else, you are saying “no” to you.
+Not easy, it takes practice, but remember every time you say “yes’ to someone else, you are saying “no” to you.

 Writing your boundaries down is really powerful, it cements the “why” and as Brene says, what’s OK and what’s not OK.

-If you have 5 minutes, take a look at this interview that I believe you’ll love..
+If you have 5 minutes, take a look at Brene’s famous TedTalk that I believe you’ll love..